 Music Scholarships may be awarded on the basis of an audition and interview, and candidates must also satisfy the School’s normal academic entry requirements.
-Successful candidates will normally have achieved at least Grade 5 standard in one or more instruments.
+Scholarships are offered on all orchestral instruments; however, voice cannot be offered as a first study and singers are also expected to play an instrument.
+The minimum requirement on piano and strings is Grade 5.
 In addition to the monetary value of a Scholarship, Music Scholars will also receive free tuition on two instruments at the School, or the equivalent monetary value towards external tuition.
-Music Scholars are expected to participate fully and contribute positively to the musical life of the School in activities appropriate to their talents, to be involved in a reasonable number of activities out of normal School hours, and to meet the high standards of musicianship expected by the School; they will also be expected to take Music GCSE or IGCSE.
+Music Scholars are expected to participate fully and contribute positively to the musical life of the School in activities appropriate to their talents, to be involved in a reasonable number of activities out of normal School hours, and to meet the high standards of musicianship expected by the School; they will also be expected to take Music IGCSE.

 Sports Scholarships are awarded to gifted team games players who have the ability to make a significant contribution to at least two of the School's major team sports, especially football.
 In order to be awarded a Sports Scholarship, which are awarded on the basis of a sports trial, candidates must have satisfied the School’s normal academic entry requirements.
 In addition to the monetary value of a Scholarship, Sports Scholars are eligible to receive funding from the Sports Scholarship Fund to support their personal and team sporting development.
 Sports Scholars are expected to contribute positively and fully to the sporting life of the School in all three terms of the academic year and to be involved in a reasonable number of activities out of normal School hours.
 Representation for the School is a key requirement and will only be waived in special circumstances by the Director of Sport.

-- Does the School accept boys with learning difficulties?
+- Does the School accept pupils with learning difficulties?

 - Are there any Choral awards?

-- What links does the School have with City of London School for Girls?
+- What links does CLS have with City of London School for Girls?

 Although both Schools are owned by the City of London Corporation, they are run separately.
 However, there is much co-operation and assistance in co-curricular activities such as drama productions, musical concerts, clubs and the annual Sponsored Walk – not to mention social occasions.

-- What is the ethos of the School with regard to Sport?
+- What is the ethos of CLS with regard to Sport?

-The programme aims to provide boys with the opportunity to engage in a sporting activity that motivates, rewards and promotes a healthy and active lifestyle for each individual, regardless of ability.
+The programme aims to provide pupils with the opportunity to engage in a sporting activity that motivates, rewards and promotes a healthy and active lifestyle for each individual, regardless of ability.
 A Games afternoon for all students ensures that the ‘healthy body, healthy mind’ concept remains at the forefront of the pupils’ ideals.
-Our boys are offered an increasing choice of activities as they progress through the School.
+Our pupils are offered an increasing choice of activities as they progress through CLS.
 A thorough grounding in individual and team sports in the lower years is then enhanced in later years by the introduction of more specialist activities such as sailing, climbing, fencing and martial arts.
 A full range of outdoor and adventure activities is also available through the Combined Cadet Force.
 CLS has an extensive inter-school fixtures list, which promotes elite level competition across the four major school sports: football, cricket, water polo and basketball.
 School teams annually achieve outstanding results in both Regional and National Leagues and in Cup competitions, and we are very proud of our successes.
-The School invests heavily in maintaining and adding to its outstanding facilities, both on and off-site, in order to provide every boy with the opportunity to extend his individual sporting potential.
+CLS invests heavily in maintaining and adding to its outstanding facilities, both on and off-site, in order to provide every pupil with the opportunity to extend their individual sporting potential.